grafana/metrictank/docs/quick-start-docker-cluster.md

 Wait until the stack is up.

-## Working with Grafana and metrictank
+## Working with Grafana and Grafana Metrictank

 In your browser, open Grafana at http://localhost:3000 (or your docker-machine address) and log in as `admin:admin`.
 If Grafana prompts you to change the password, you can skip it, since it doesn't matter for a local test setup.